ColinWeaver/Reservations/README.md

 ### /reservations routes:
 1. /reservations?date={0000-00-00}
--LIST: This route responds with a list of reservations that have reservation_date matching the query date sorted by time.
+- LIST: This route responds with a list of reservations that have reservation_date matching the query date sorted by time.

 1. /reservations
--CREATE: This route receives a new reservation object in the request body and responds with the new reservation object once it has been successfully created.
+- CREATE: This route receives a new reservation object in the request body and responds with the new reservation object once it has been successfully created.

 1. /reservations/:reservation_id
--READ: This route responds with a reservation whose reservation_id matches the reservation_id passed in route param.
+- READ: This route responds with a reservation whose reservation_id matches the reservation_id passed in route param.
--UPDATE: This route recieves an updated reservation object in the request body and responds with the updated reservation object when the reservation has been successfully updated.
+- UPDATE: This route recieves an updated reservation object in the request body and responds with the updated reservation object when the reservation has been successfully updated.

 1. /reservations/:reservation_id/status:
--UPDATE: This route recieves a status in the request body and responds with the updated status when the reservation's status has been successfully updated.
+- UPDATE: This route recieves a status in the request body and responds with the updated status when the reservation's status has been successfully updated.

 ### /tables routes:
 1. /tables